 Since 1997, Karlisima holds a copyist permit which allows her to make copies of the masterpieces at the National Gallery of Art in Washington D.C.
 She copies there at the museum regularly, once a week.

-She wants everyone to know that we are not alone, and that we are one.
+She wants everyone to know that we are not alone, and that we are one, one people, one unity, all brothers and sisters.

 According to Karlisima, “Love is what unites us and unify us as brothers and sisters.
-Only love prevails.”
+As we love one another, only love prevails, for love is the only power.”